flutter/website/flutter-for-ios.md

 In iOS, you import any `ttf` font files into your project and create a reference in the `info.plist` file.
-In Flutter, place the font file in a folder and reference it in the `pubspec.yaml`, similar to how you import images.
+In Flutter, place the font file in a folder and reference it in the `pubspec.yaml` file, similar to how you import images.

 <!-- skip -->
 {% prettify yaml %}